Elseq 1–5: Release

 elseq 1–5 was released on 19 May 2016 through Warp Records.
 It was released solely through the duo's website and streaming services.
 The album is broken up into five distinct parts, each with its own album and individual track artwork created by The Designers Republic.
 Warp Records stated that there are no plans to release the album on a physical medium, making it Autechre's first digital-only studio album release.

+On 19 May 2026, the 10 year anniversary of the album, a limited edition CD box set was announced.
+It includes five CDs in a 12-inch printed hardback folder, as well as a 64-page art book from The Designers Republic.

 Reception

 elseq 1–5 was received positively by critics.
 At Metacritic, which aggregates scores from mainstream critics, elseq 1–5 has an average score of 77 based on 5 reviews, indicating "generally favourable" reviews.

 Reviewing the album for Pitchfork, Aaron Leitko gave individual ratings of each of the volumes, but concluded by saying "elseq feels like an advancement of the duo’s recent live sets, offering a similar ratio of rhythm to noise and order to chaos, but a richer palette of sounds."
 John Buchanan of AllMusic gave elseq 1–5 a positive review, but noted that the album lacked accessibility for new listeners of the duo.
 Resident Advisor editor Andrew Ryce called the music within the album "bewildering and occasionally fun" and concluded that "elseq 1–5 is a logical next step into the unknown for two pioneers".

 In a list of "10 Great 2016 Ambient/Electronic Albums", Disquiet editor Marc Weidenbaum ranked elseq 1–5 at number one, calling the collection "five LPs' worth of broken beats, industrialized entropy, and conspiratorial static".
 The album was also placed on Pitchforks list of "The 20 Best Electronic Albums of 2016", where editor Philip Sherburne stated that "Sean Booth and Rob Brown’s algorithmic free-for-alls have never sounded more vivid".
 Sherbune also made the comparison that the music was "between cellophane crinkle and ice-crystal fractals, and flecked with stray bits of hip-hop and Stockhausen".